 Giving students the option to earn college credit in high school provides a cost saving way to earn required credits and encourages them to further their education after high school.
 To get started you'll need to learn how to get students enrolled for Early College Programs, and how to get your faculty approved to teach.
 If you have questions, please reach out to the Early College Programs team.

-Enrolling is simple.
+Enrolling is simple with our new automated electronic enrollment process.
 Students visit with your high school counselors or our Early College Programs team to ensure eligibility.
-Once the student confirms they are eligible, they can contact our team at email@example.com with their intended starting term to start the process.
+Once the enrollment window opens at your school, work with your counselor to sign-up through our electronic registration system.
 It's that easy!